FannieLouHamerPapers/NamedEntities/readme.md

 - `flh_ner_person.csv`
   - Person entity types only, all rows

-Series Subsets
+### Series Subsets
-We are also providing subsets for each series, based on metadata provided to MSU Libraries.
+We are also providing subsets for each series, based on metadata provided to MSU Libraries by Gale CENGAGE.
 The series are as follows: Personal Papers, Mississippi Freedom Democratic Party (MFDP), Freedom Farms Corporation (FFC), Delta Ministry, Delta Opportunities Corporation (DOC), Mississippians United to Elect Negro Candidates, Other Organization Series I, Other Organization Series II, Other Organizational Series I, Other Organizational Series II, and Other Material.

 _Note: It's likely, though unclear, that 'Other Organization'/Other Organizational' Series are only separated due to an error in the metadata, but we have left them separate in accordance with the provided data._